mobxjs/mobx/README.md

     finished: [serializable(primitive), observable]
 })
 ```
-Note: Composing decorators can sometimes lead to strange things when one decorator modifies the [property descriptor](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty) in a way that is unexpected for the other decorators.
+Note: Not all decorators can be composed together, and this functionality is just best-effort.
+Some decorators affect the instance directly and can 'hide' the effect of other decorators that only change the prototype.

 ### Computed values